 If your child is dealing with incontinence, here are some incontinence facts to give you insight, awareness, and strategies for coping.
-In this post, we cover everything you need to know about incontinence in children, and in a future post, we’ll discuss incontinence in adults.
+In this post, we cover everything you need to know about incontinence in children, and in this post, we discuss incontinence in adults.

 It’s normal for children under the age of 3 not to have full control of their bladders.
 As they get older, children get better control, but around one in five children will have incontinence up until around the ages 5 or 6.
 Another one in ten children will still have incontinence issues as they reach the age of 7.
 Most of the time, however, incontinence in children resolves itself over time.